-If you’re missing a tooth or multiple teeth, you could be a candidate for dental implants as long as your mouth is healthy and your jawbone is in good shape.
-You can get implants to support different kinds of restorations depending on your needs:
+Whether you’re missing a single tooth or multiple teeth, you could be a candidate for dental implants as long as your mouth is healthy and your jawbone is in good shape.
+You can get implants to support different kinds of restorations depending on the extent of your tooth loss.

 One dental implant can replace a single tooth.
 After the mouth and jaw have been prepared, the post is inserted and left to integrate with the bone.
 After several months, the implant should be stable enough to receive and support a single dental crown.

 If three or four teeth in a row are missing, they can be replaced all at once with a dental bridge that’s supported by a pair of implants.
 Normal bridges rest on natural teeth that have had some enamel removed, but this might increase your risk of tooth decay; implant-supported bridges are better for your oral health overall.